-You must submit backup documentation for contributions you claim for match, all bank records covering the disclosure period (including bank statements, itemized deposit slips, credit card and merchant account statements, if applicable), loan documentation, intermediary statements, a list of fundraising agents you used, and documentation for segregated bank account activity (if any) during the reporting period with each disclosure statement you submit to the CFB.
-The documentation you must submit for each type of transaction is described below, and guidance documents in the Appendix offer more information and examples.
-(See also Chapter 2, which discusses the recordkeeping requirements for these transactions.)
-Backup documentation must be either scanned and uploaded directly into C-SMART, hand-delivered to the CFB by 5pm, or postmarked by the due date (if mailed).
-Simply placing the documentation in the mailbox will not guarantee a timely postmark.
-If your backup documentation is late, your entire filing will be considered late even if you submit the disclosure statement generated by C-SMART on time.
+You must submit backup documentation for contributions you claim for match, all bank records covering the disclosure period (including bank statements, itemized deposit slips, and credit card and merchant account statements, if applicable), loan documentation, intermediary statements, a list of fundraising agents you used, and documentation for segregated bank account activity (if any) during the reporting period with each disclosure statement you submit to the CFB.
+You must also submit documentation for expenditures, in-kind contributions, other receipts, and any other financial activity that occurs during the disclosure period.

+All documentation must be uploaded directly into C-SMART.
+Your disclosure statement could be considered late or not submitted if you do not submit backup documentation for your matching claims.
+Refer to C-SMART Help for assistance with uploading documentation to C-SMART and submitting disclosure statements.